parsiya/parsiya.net/content/post/2018/2018-02-08-NISTIR-8202-blockchain-technology-overview-draft.markdown

 <a name="24-addresses-and-address-derivation"></a>
 ## 2.4 Addresses and Address Derivation
-Address is a short, alphanumeric string derived from the user’s public key usually through a hash function.
+Address is a short, alphanumeric string derived from the user's public key usually through a hash function.
 Addresses are used in transactions (e.g. transferring money).
 Addresses are sometimes converted to QR codes for easier use.

 <a name="241-private-key-storage"></a>
 ### 2.4.1 Private Key Storage